makkzone/neuro-san/README.md

 Implementations of the AgentSession interface:

 * DirectAgentSession class.
 Use this if you want to call neuro-san as a library
-* GrpcServiceAgentSession class.
-Use this if you want to call neuro-san as a client to a gRPC service
 * HttpServiceAgentSession class.
 Use this if you want to call neuro-san as a client to a HTTP service

 Note that agent_cli uses all of these.
 You can look at the source code there for examples.